Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: Experiments

+\spara{Engineering Students Dataset.} The dataset contains anonymized historical information from first-year students at a large school in a Chilean university.
+As qualification features we are given the results of the Chilean university admission test named PSU in categories math, language, and science, their high-school grades, and the number of credits taken in their first year.

+\spara{Law Students Dataset.} This dataset originates from a study by \citet{wightman1998lsac} that examined whether the LSAT (Law Students Admission Test in the US) is biased against ethnic minorities.
+It contains anonymized historical information from first-year students at different law schools.
+We use a uniform sample of 10\% of this dataset, while maintaining the distribution of gender and ethnicity.

-In the \emph{pre-} and \emph{post-processing} baselines we apply the algorithm~\baseline \cite{zehlike2017fa} \begin{inparaenum}[(i)] \item to the training data in order to reduce bias before model training; and respectively \item to the rankings predicted by a standard LTR method to increase exposure of the protected group if necessary. \end{inparaenum} \baseline is a top-$k$ ranking algorithm that ensures a minimum proportion of a protected group at every position in a ranking based on a statistical significance test.
-With a given minimum target proportion $ p $ of protected candidates, \baseline reorders a given predicted ranking and places protected items at higher positions, if its statistical test would fail otherwise.
-If a top-k ranking passes the test, it just orders items according to their predicted scores.
+\spara{Baselines.} We compare \methodname with a small and a large value for $ \gamma $ to \emph{pre-, in-} and \emph{post-processing} approaches.
+Our \emph{in-processing baselines} constitute \begin{inparaenum}[(i)] \item ListNet, a standard LTR algorithm~\cite{cao2007learning}, which is applied ``colorblindly'', i.e. over all non-sensitive attributes; and \item the same LTR approach in which all attributes are used (including the protected one). \end{inparaenum} In the \emph{pre-} and \emph{post-processing} baselines we apply the algorithm~\baseline \cite{zehlike2017fa} to the training data and the predicted rankings of a standard LTR method, respectively. \baseline is a top-$k$ ranking algorithm that ensures a minimum target proportion $ p $ of a protected group at every prefix of a ranking based on a statistical significance test.
 In our \emph{pre-processing} baseline experiments we process a given training dataset with \baseline to free the data from potential bias and create fair training data.

 We use three different values of $ p $, $p^{*} = $ the ratio of protected candidates in the dataset, $ p^{+} = p^{*} + 0.1 $ and $ p^{-} = p^{*} - 0.1 $, to show how crucial the right choice of $ p $ is, especially in a pre-processing setting.
-Afterwards we use standard LTR \cite{cao2007learning} to train a ranker over all features, both sensitive and non-sensitive.
-The \emph{post-processing} baseline uses the same learning to rank algorithm \cite{cao2007learning} and trains a ranker over all available features, including the protected one.
-Afterwards \baseline is applied to the predicted rankings, potentially resulting in a reordering of the items.
+Afterwards we use ListNet~\cite{cao2007learning} to train a ranker over all features, both sensitive and non-sensitive.
+The \emph{post-processing} baseline also uses ListNet and trains a ranker over all available features, including the protected one.
+Then \baseline is applied to the predicted rankings, potentially resulting in a reordering of the items.
 We use the same parameters $ p^{*}, p^{+} $ and $ p^{-} $ as in the pre-processing experiments.